 - International Society of Sports Nutrition position stand: safety and efficacy of creatine supplementation in exercise, sport, and medicine.

-Finally, if you are taking creatine, and you want to test your creatinine levels to ensure they're not excessively elevated please realize that A) due to higher-than-normal creatine turnover, any exercise enthusiast or athlete is going to creatinine values slightly above normal lab values anyways; B) if you work out hard in the one to two days prior to testing, you're also going to abnormally elevate creatinine values, so it's best to test after a rest day or recovery weekend.
+Finally, if you are taking creatine, and you want to test your creatinine levels to ensure they're not excessively elevated, please realize, A) Due to higher-than-normal creatine turnover, any exercise enthusiast or athlete is going to see creatinine values slightly above normal, and B) If you work out hard in the one to two days prior to testing, you're also going to abnormally elevate creatinine values, so it's best to test after a rest day or recovery weekend.

 Does Creatine Cause Hair Loss?

-You may have heard that creatine supplementation can cause hair loss.
-But this is based on just one study in which men given creatine experienced a significant increase in their blood levels of dihydrotestosterone (DHT)—an androgen that could contribute to hair loss, particularly in males.
+You may have also heard that creatine supplementation can cause hair loss.
+This is based on just one study in which men given creatine experienced a significant increase in their blood levels of dihydrotestosterone (DHT), an androgen that could contribute to hair loss, particularly in males.